oracle-livelabs/security/accessgovernancee2e/data-load/data-load.md

     ![Initialize the Kubernetes cluster and the pod network add-on](images/load-data.png)

-4. Private IP need to updated in JDBC url and OIG url in AG settings

 ## Task 2: Create Users in IAM

 Create users in IAM and assign them to Application roles.